The simple philosophy behind the Sounding Bowls is one of Presence.

 As a first condition the caring that you give to yourself, to your body, your soul and your spirit create a ground of safety, a home to come to, a rooting for your spiritual growth.
 Every tool you have and use to care for others can be applied to the self.
 We all need care: Warmth, shelter, good food, clean air, time alone, to be listened to and loved.
 To receive compassion and forgiveness.
 Apply all this to your own self.
 Yes, all of this.

 How does the world look through the eyes of the person in front of me?
 Whether this person be friend or foe, be supporting my position or opposing it seeing things through their eyes offers me a perfect complement to the self-care I have now put in place.
 This second step does not mean adopting their perspective, it does mean understanding their view of any situation with head and heart.
 When I see the world and the other person from their own point of view I acknowledge also myself in my differences, my uniqueness, I acknowledge the boundary between me and other.
-In discovering this I raise myself out of my personality and get closer to the Cosmic Christ.
+In discovering this I raise myself out of my personality, see myself within the global community of conscious beings, and get closer to the Cosmic Christ.

 Learning to notice my uprightness in this, my inner space is also crucial.
 Checking this fourth point allows me to notice if I am leaning forward in anger or enthusiasm, leaning back in fear or shyness or dodging the experiences coming at me by side-to-side equivocation.
-Standing upright in myself helps me to remain attentive to my actual experience and makes me present and visible to other beings whose own orientation to their present-experience is still a matter of practice.
+Standing upright in myself is a spiritual act that helps me to remain attentive to my actual experience and makes me present and visible to other beings whose own orientation to their present-experience is still a matter of practice.

 In this way the pendulum that swings from experience to response, from discovering me in the world to discovering me in myself is honoured in its reality and balanced in its activity.
 Without such practices on a conscious or even unconscious level the pendulum will tend to swing more and more widely.
-What these exercises do up to this point and on through the next three is bring to our conscious attention activities of the soul that live in the social life and in our upbringing if either of these are healthy.
+What these exercises do up to this point and on through the next three is bring our conscious attention to activities of the soul that live in the social life and in our upbringing – if either of these are healthy.
+Through the attention paid to what is happening anyway we can bring harmony to our lives.

-Having brought us closer to the centre our next, fifth practice is to notice decision and action.
-Two aspects of our personal will-force these also need to be brought into harmony.
-Too often a little reflection on decisions we make would tell us they are not actionable.
+Having brought us closer to the centre our next, fifth practice is to notice decision and action, two aspects of our personal will-force.
+These also need to be brought into harmony.
+Often, a little reflection on decisions we make would tell us they are not actionable.
 This may be because we are setting ourselves ideals instead of our measuring ourselves by our genuine experience, or it may be because the decision is a reaction and does not come from our uprightness.
 Then again we may make actionable decisions then let them float off into the dream and not carry them through, and of course it also happens that we take actions we never meant to.
 There again resting in these exercises can help us to slow down and review impulses that arise, weighing them in heart and head, bringing harmony into the relationship between decision and action.

 Bringing stillness and awareness to the pendulum of experience lies also in balancing these six steps.
 I can take it as a seventh point of practice that my desire to care for myself does not impinge on my willingness to see your point of view, that this second does not break up my acceptance of my own experience and so on through the six.
-This allows our point of awareness to become more firmly connected to our daily experience.
+In reviewing how we are doing in this balancing exercise we may easily give in to feelings of ‘failure’ in some degree.
+This offers an opportunity to develop forgiveness.
+Forgivenss is a key door-way to learning, as things we hide from ourselves out of shame or fear will reveal themselves when we create an atmosphere of forgiveness.
+This new learning also softens the soul towards the failures of others that can assist with exercises 2, 4 and 5.
+This seventh practice of balancing and integrating the set allows our point of awareness to become more firmly connected to our daily experience.
 Strengthens the presence of the I Am of all Humanity within us, notices that we are His incarnate becoming.

 For more on this see Tobias in discussion with Mike Puskas here